CaltechPrecisionTiming/CPTLab_ThermalStudies/raspberry_pi/README.md

 - Communicate with ADC and readout the thermistor data as well as temperatures and humidities from the enviromental sensors

 ## Repository Description:
-All of these are pretty much the same, they are just configured for a different number of thermistors
+All of the repositories contain the same files, they are just configured for a different number of thermistors

 **thermistors_8**
 - 1 ADC, 8 channels